Colts QB Anthony Richardson inadvertently ‘bulks up’ to 250 pounds with added muscle

-Indianapolis Colts rookie quarterback Anthony Richardson told the media on Tuesday that he has inadvertently increased his playing weight from 240 to 250 pounds—as a result of his muscle mass growing (which is likely the byproduct of undergoing a pro football team’s training/nutrition regime) [via the IndyStar’s Joel A. Erickson]:
+Indianapolis Colts rookie quarterback Anthony Richardson told the media on Tuesday that he has inadvertently increased his playing weight from 240 to 250 pounds, as a result of his muscle mass growing — which is likely the byproduct of undergoing a pro football team’s training/nutrition regime — according to the IndyStar’s Joel A. Erickson:

 Anthony Richardson says he played at 240 pounds at Florida, but he’s 248, 250 now.— Joel A. Erickson (@JoelAErickson) August 1, 2023